aryansindhi18/demo-repo/README.md

 # demo-repo
-cohort intro to git for cloning adding a line adding another linei
+cohort intro to git for cloning adding a line adding another line

-sbhjaKSDBkjbaFSDjbclakdBFnzxcflnjfweADCFEQNASKJCHFBAD

-FMS CXJHBVCKHJBHnjeadkmsflnk;'df
+##DEVELOPMENT INSTRUCTIONS

+Make sure you have javascript in your system

+Run Index.html in your browser